 |

-by Zsolt Kerekes,
+Zsolt Kerekes,

 editor - StorageSearch.com

-StorageSearch.com.
-It has been used as the primary resource for many other "so
+here (below) on StorageSearch.com which has been used as the primary resource

-called" SSD history articles in other web sites and publications - although
+for many other "so called" SSD history articles in other web sites and

-the attribution is often notable by its absence.
+often notable by their absence.

-This article lists key
+This article lists key technical,

 Coming of Age for SSDs

-Although
+Although manufacturers in

-Allen-Bradley were using rewritable user removable non volatile solid state
+rewritable user removable non volatile solid state storage modules as early as

-storage modules as early as the 1970s, it wasn't till much later that the
+the 1970s, it wasn't till much later that the

 SSD market